pyrotek45/Nova/README.md

 Try this one out for yourself!

-# Scripting with Novacore
+# Scripting with Nova
-To run a file from Novacore, you have two options:
+To run a file from Nova, you have two options:
 ```
 cargo run -- run "filepath"
 ```
 or
 ```
-./target/release/novacore run "filepath"
+./target/release/nova run "filepath"